England Football Online

 Management Career

-Club(s) Spent one season managing Brighton & Hove Albion FC from 4 June 1947.
-He resigned following a last placing in Division Three South.
+Spent one season managing Brighton & Hove Albion FC from 4 June 1947.
+Despite winning his first match, against Watford FC, he resigned on 1 November following a run of just two more wins in the next fourteen matches, leaving Albion in a last placing in Division Three South.

 England Career